 Jordan is predominantly a Sunni Muslim country, but by our experience, more liberal than many of the neighbouring Gulf States.
 Christians make up around 6% of the population, mostly in the north near Amman and are very accepted.

 When staying in Amman you may at first be overwhelmed by the sound of the call to prayer, waking you quite early in the morning!
 The way Amman sprawls over the hillsides and valleys makes for an amazing echo.
 It’s really quite enchanting, but for some, it might come as a surprise!

 Visiting during Ramadan?
-Although not as strict as some of the neighbouring Gulf countries, a moderation in behaviour is expected around the holy month of Ramadan.
-Check out our Ramadan guide for families if you are new to travelling in the Middle East during this time.
+Although not as strict as some of the neighbouring Gulf countries, moderation in behaviour is expected around the holy month of Ramadan.
+Check out this first-timers guide to Jordan for more on visiting Jordan at this time and solo travel tips.

 What should women wear in Jordan?